thevipinmishra/tw-animate-css/CONTRIBUTING.md

 - Use appropriate whitespace for readability

 > [!TIP]
-> You can run `pnpm format` to automatically format your code.
+> You can run `pnpm format` to format your code during development.
+The code will also be formatted before committing.

 ## Commit Guidelines